-As mentioned, new laboratories are being designed and tested as time permits by our full time instructor, and on occasion by our adjunct faculty.
+As mentioned, new laboratories are being designed and tested as time permits by our full time instructor, and most recently by one of our adjunct faculty members (White).
 These labs will help unify the physics 8 series curriculum to facilitate collaborative problem solving, data analysis, and numerical modeling-reflective of changes taking place in physics and engineering at transfer institutions and in the workplace.
+Our New full time faculty member is also adapting and changing physics laboratory experiments to fit her teaching style and the needs of her students.
+Our instructional grant for Fall 2015 will allow us to scale up our prototype experiments so that they can be done by each lab group.
+Furthermore, we are applying for funds to increase the number of "sets" of lab equipment from 6 to 8 or 12 so that less students will have to work together on the same piece of equipment.

+We also hope to integrate a more active astronomical observation program in our astronomy course by having a dark location on campus for students to access our large telescopes.
+The instructional grant for fall 2015 requests funding for this program.

-Las Positas College Program Planning Update (Instructional) AY 2015-2016 IV.
-Resource Requests for AY2015-16 Complete all areas that apply to your program's resource needs for 2015-16 (not all area programs). s apply to all For each request, in the rationale section: Describe how meeting this request will improve student learning or the student e xperience.
-Provide any data or evidence which supports this request.
-A. Enrollment Management 1.
-Request: New FTEF.
+IV.
+Resource Requests for AY2015-16

+Complete all areas that apply to your program's resource needs for 2015-16 (not all areas apply to all programs).

+For each request, in the rationale section:

+- Describe how meeting this request will improve student learning or the student experience. - Provide any data or evidence which supports this request.

+A. Enrollment Management

+1. Request: New FTEF.
 Indicate amount being requested.

-We would like to increase our FTEF by approximately .5 in order to "spli double sections of physics 8A and 8B. t" the current 2.
-Rationale for request(s).
-Our total number of physics students has increased by 40% over 2011 levels. that this number will again increase due to an increase in the number of section in Spring 15, and Fall 15.
-In addition, we believe that a double section of phy 8C is not optimal pedagogy.
-In addition to the larger uncompensated load for double section does not allow for the needed flexibility to use the lab sessions collaborative problem solving, remediation, review, and ultimately improved solving. ns being offered sics 8A, 8B, and the instructor, a to help with B. Human Resources 1.
-Request: New or replacement faculty position(s).
-We have immediate need for a new faculty member.
-Fortunately, the new member is scheduled to be hired and begin duties in Fall of 2015. v faculty 2.
-Rationale for faculty position request(s). $N/A \label{eq:N/A} \label{eq:N/A}$
+We would like to increase our FTEF by approximately .5 in order to "split" the current double sections of physics 8A and 8B.

+2. Rationale for request(s).

+Our total number of physics students has increased by 40% over 2011 levels.
+In addition, we believe that a double section of physics 8A, 8B, and 8C is not optimal pedagogy, although it is in some cases a necessary strategy for accommodating a temporally large number of physics students.
+However, as numbers of students continue to hold a current levels, we believe that planning for these students requires us to add sections.
+In addition to the larger uncompensated load for the instructor, a double section does not allow for the needed flexibility to use the lab sessions to help with collaborative problem solving, remediation, review, and ultimately improved student success.

+B. Human Resources

+1. Request: New or replacement faculty position(s).

+Fortunately, our new faculty member is now hired and teaching classes as of Fall 2015.

+2. Rationale for faculty position request(s).

+N/A